Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool lists Jira metadata, enumerating specific types (fields, issue types, priorities, statuses, resolutions, createMeta).
-It clearly distinguishes from sibling tools like jira_issue or jira_project which deal with individual entities rather than metadata.
+The description clearly states the tool lists Jira metadata (fields, issue types, etc.), which is a specific verb-resource combination.
+It distinguishes itself from sibling tools like jira_issue or jira_project by focusing on configuration metadata rather than entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.